Keyword research is the cornerstone of any SEO campaign. Find out whether you are making any of these common mistakes.

 Pie in the sky promises

-Targeting only the plural or singular keyword
+Targeting only plural or singular keywords

 Mutton keywords dressed as lamb

 For your keyword research to be successful, it must reflect your product and services.
 For example, if you are operating a 2-star bed and breakfast and your keywords include ‘luxury hotels’, traffic may be driven to your website, but they will quickly leave the site when they realize the search result does not match the content.
 It simply results in a high bounce rate and low conversion rate.
 Be honest with yourself and your customers.

 Not knowing what to do with keywords